GRP-777/Data_Analysis-Jalisco-Lista_nominal-Indice_percepcion_delictiva/README.md

 One of the constant topics in the media is the poor performance of the current administration in terms of security.
 This statement has been echoed by some to describe the security situation in Jalisco.

 Given this context, both the federal and Jalisco governments have focused on taking actions and primarily basing their results on two indicators: the perception of security and the crime incidence.

+**Data providers**

+Link where the files were obtained: https://www.inegi.org.mx/programas/ensu/#datos_abiertos

+As a reference for the perception of insecurity in each city, the column (BP1_1) titled 'Perception of security in the city on the website' was used, as listed in the data dictionary: https://www.inegi.org.mx/rnm/index.php/catalog/859/data-dictionary/F11?file_name=ENSU_CB_0923

+Link where the file on nationwide actual insecurity was obtained: https://www.gob.mx/sesnsp/acciones-y-programas/datos-abiertos-de-incidencia-delictiva?state=published, from where the following link was retrieved: https://drive.google.com/file/d/1PslWCPehm2_Z8au2HLeJzc3JCsqrSC7Q/view

 ### **Using the tabulations or microdata from the National Survey on Urban Public Security (ENSU):**